b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 reliable source or come with the one ourselves.
 In order to learn we will try the latter approach (no pain, no gain).

-To that end we will use proportions (they taught me that in the high school) and some simple imaginable example.
+To that end we will use proportions (I believe they taught me that in the high school in chemistry, so bear with me, you can do it) and some simple imaginable example.
 To make sure we are on the same page let's talk briefly about the proportions.

 Imagine that for $10 (`usd` below) we can buy 2 bread loafs (`bl` below).
 If so, then how much bread can we buy for $5?
 That's easy, one bread loaf.
 You can